bemindinteractive/csv-zero-sha/README.md

 ## Motivation

-Designed to format a csv file plenty of emails into [Google Adwords Customer Match Audiences][4] accepted format
+Designed to transform a csv file plenty of emails into [Google Adwords Customer Match Audiences][4] accepted format.

 ## Contributors